 - There is also legal protection for employees from discrimination in the way in which any policies, procedures or practices are operated by the employer.
 This type of discrimination is known as ‘indirect discrimination’.

 The law on protection against discrimination on grounds of sexual orientation, and on religion and on belief came into effect in December 2003.
 It provides protection from direct discrimination on these grounds, including harassment, and ‘indirect’ discrimination.
 The protection against discrimination on grounds of sexual orientation also includes protection from discrimination on the basis of the perceived sexual orientation of the employee, as well as actual sexual orientation.
-It protects people of all sexual orientations, heterosexuals, homosexuals and bisexuals.
-We can explain these rights and guide you through the legal process to obtain proper redress.
+We can explain these rights and guide you through the legal process.

 Claims of discrimination can be made against an employer even when the individual concerned has never worked for that employer – such as in connection with a job application.